BytePhoenixCoding/BlockchainTokenSniper/README.md

 BSCLaunchSniper allows you to snipe new token launches paired with any token (eg. BNB, BUSD).
 It has the ability to mempool snipe and will instantly buy when liquidity is added.
 It constantly updates the price and shows you the profit you've made, has the ability to autosell at a specified profit margin (eg, 2x, 10x etc) and also allows you to sell manually with your keyboard.

- The multisniper can check if:
+ The multisniper will be able to check if:
--	Token's source code is verified.
  - Token is a honeypot
-- Token is a rug (StaySAFU scanner will be used)
+ - Token's buy/sell fees are too large
+ - Token has any scams in code
+ - Token's code is verified
+ - Token's ownership is renounced
+ - Token's liquidity is locked

 The user can decide whether to enable the mini audit or turn it off (bear in mind you will likely be investing in a lot of scams / rugpulls / honeypots if you don’t).
 Once the token has/hasn't been through a mini audit the bot will then attempt to buy X amount of tokens with the specified amount of BNB.